Extension, deformation and categorification of $\text{AssDer}$ pairs: Homotopy derivations on -term -algebras

-In this section, we are interested in homotopy associative algebras ($A_\infty$-algebras \cite{stasheff}) with homotopy derivations.
-Note that homotopy derivation on $A_\infty$-algebras were studied by Loday \cite{loday} and further developed by Doubek-Lada \cite{doubek-lada}.
-However, we will be most interested in $A_\infty$-algebras whose underlying graded vector space is concentrated in degrees $0$ and $1$.
+In this section, we are interested in $2$-term $A_\infty$-algebras \cite{stasheff} with homotopy derivations.
+Note that homotopy derivation on $A_\infty$-algebras was studied by Loday \cite{loday} and further developed by Doubek-Lada \cite{doubek-lada}.
 We classify homotopy derivations on skeletal and strict $A_\infty$-algebras.

 \begin{defn} A $2$-term $A_\infty$-algebra consists of a chain complex $A:= ( A_1 \xrightarrow{d} A_0 )$ together with maps $\mu_2 : A_i \otimes A_j \rightarrow A_{i+j}$, for $0 \leq i, j, i+j \leq 1$ and a map $\mu_3 : A_0 \otimes A_0 \otimes A_0 \rightarrow A_1$ satisfying the followings: for any $a, b, c, e \in A_0$ and $m, n \in A_1$,